 Text copied to clipboard!

-• Conduct comprehensive hearing assessments for children of all ages.
+• Conduct hearing assessments for infants, children, and adolescents

-• Diagnose and manage hearing and balance disorders in pediatric patients.
+• Diagnose hearing and balance disorders in pediatric patients

-• Fit, program, and maintain hearing aids and other assistive devices.
+• Fit and program hearing aids and assistive listening devices

-• Stay updated on advancements in pediatric audiology and implement best practices.
+• Stay current with advancements in pediatric audiology

 Requirements